UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^
-Because these records do not already have a dbo:collection predicate, we will transcribe the string literal to dbo:collection for `physicalLocation[@displayLabel=Collection]`.
+Because these records do not already have a dbo:collection predicate, we will transcribe the string literal to dbo:collection for :code:`mods:location/mods:physicalLocation[@displayLabel="Collection"]`.
 No other data here needs to be retained and will be dropped.

 Xpath
 ^^^^^

-`mods:location/mods:physicalLocation[@displayLabel=Collection]`
+:code:`mods:location/mods:physicalLocation[@displayLabel="Collection"]`

 Decision
 ^^^^^^^^